 What is a Pied-à-Terre and Why Do People Buy Them in New York?

-What Exactly is a Pied-à-Terre?
+What Is a Pied-à-Terre?

 Why Purchase a Pied-à-Terre?